tkisason/getting-started-in-infosec/README.md

 - an assessment of "are they just a cissp douche who doesnt care" or "are they legit, do they take shit seriously"
 - an assessment of "should I try to reach out this company for security services" based on their appetite for "actual security" not "checking boxes"

-Start up worpress from scratch:
+Start up wordpress from scratch:
 - linux, apache, php, mysql.
 - don't harden it, just make it live
 - once it's up, install wpscan on another host and scan the blog